What is Crown-lengthening Surgery

 Crown lengthening of anterior teeth to improve appearance

 Some patients have very short clinical crowns.
 That is to say, they have too much gum tissue around the teeth so that only a part of the tooth crown shows in the mouth.
 Consequently this may provide poor appearance.

 These short teeth can appear unattractive, but after re-contouring the underlying bone and the gum tissues, the appearance is greatly enhanced improving the smile considerably.

-Crown lengthening is entirely pain-free following injections of local anaesthetic.
+Surgery involving Crown lengthening is entirely pain-free following injections of local anaesthetic.
 The local anaesthetic injections normally result in the local area remaining numb for 2-3 hours after you leave the practice.
 It is therefore advised that you should take your analgesic tablets (pain killers) soon after the surgery in order that the drugs may take full effect before the injections wear off.

-For those patients who have a long journey home after surgery, it is possible to provide longer-lasting injections to provide up to 10-12 hours of numbness after surgery.
+Additionally, for those patients who have a long journey home after surgery, it is possible to provide longer-lasting injections to provide up to 10-12 hours of numbness after surgery.

 Antibiotics after crown lengthening surgery